OpenImaging/miqa-phase1/mriqc/README.md

 ### Requirements

 The requirements have been defined in `requirements.txt` and can be installed using `pip install -r requirements.txt`.
 Also, place the master folder the appropriate location.
-The contents of the master folder are as follows:
+The structure of the master folder should be as follows:
 ```
-- master_folder/
+master_folder/
+├── data_with_labels
+│   ├── data_1.csv
+│   └── data_2.csv
+├── data_with_preds
+│   ├── data_1.csv
+│   └── data_2.csv
+├── model_weights
----- training_data.csv
+└── training_data.csv
----- model_weights/

 ```

 ### Using the module